-Principal risk Risk description Key mitigating actions Information and data risk (sub set of operational Information and data risk is associated with theft, loss, or misuse of information and data or the processing of poor quality information and data, resulting in customer or financial detriment, and legal or regulatory censure.
-Information and data risk is a sub set of operational risk. risk) There are weaknesses in the framework for managing data, including adequate business and IT infrastructure, documented standards on ownership and quality of data (relating to customers and employees as well as proprietary data), as well as clear, documented standards and policies about the use of data.
-Failure to adequately maintain corporate records or to adequately maintain and protect customer and employee information could have a material adverse effect on the Group. implemented with oversight provided by the Information and Data Risk Governance Forum and the Operational, Compliance & Financial Crime Risk Oversight Committee.
-Weaknesses in the data governance and data ownership framework have led to sub-optimal data management practices being adopted.
+Principal risk Risk description Key mitigating actions Information and data risk (sub set of operational risk) Information and data risk is associated with theft, loss, or misuse of information and data or the processing of poor quality information and data, resulting in customer or financial detriment, and legal or regulatory censure.
+Information and data risk is a sub set of operational risk.
+There are weaknesses in the framework for managing data, including adequate business and IT infrastructure, documented standards on ownership and quality of data (relating to customers and employees as well as proprietary data), as well as clear, documented standards and policies about the use of data.
+Failure to adequately maintain corporate records or to adequately maintain and protect customer and employee information could have a material adverse effect on the Group. managing information and data, including the policy and control standard were approved and implemented with oversight provided by the Information and Data Risk Governance Forum and the Weaknesses in the data governance and data ownership framework have led to sub-optimal data management practices being adopted.
 These practices have resulted in difficulties in verifying the quality and usage of data.
 As a result, there are risks of inaccurate or incomplete financial and other reporting as well as the risk of inappropriate decision-making due to errors in underlying data.
-People risk (sub set of operational risk) People risk is defined as the risk associated with inappropriate employee behaviour, inadequate resource (people, capability and frameworks), resulting in customer or financial detriment, and/or legal or regulatory censure. . , Retention of personnel remains a significant risk and has been heightened by the inability to use variable pay to reward performance through 2018, budgetary constraints limiting changes to fixed pay, scale and complexity of change, headcount reductions and ongoing pressure on cost reduction. structural change will impact on Employee confidence and engagement levels continued to increase in 2018, with the engagement score now above the UK Retail banking industry benchmark.
-However, staff retention and engagement will continue be a significant challenge for the Executive team. turnover levels and employee engagement will continue to be monitored, particularly in relation to resignations from high performing A number of key initiatives continued during 2018 to tackle some key issues relating to people risk.
+People risk (sub set of operational risk) People risk is defined as the risk associated with inappropriate employee behaviour, inadequate resource (people, capability and frameworks), resulting in customer or financial detriment, and/or legal or regulatory censure.
+Further progress during 2018 has been made in strengthening the talent profile and senior level succession plans.
+However ongoing , Retention of personnel remains a significant risk and has been heightened by the inability to use variable pay to reward performance through 2018, budgetary constraints limiting changes to fixed pay, scale and complexity of change, headcount reductions and ongoing pressure on cost reduction.
+Employee confidence and engagement levels continued to increase in 2018, with the engagement score now above the UK Retail banking industry benchmark.
+However, staff retention and engagement will continue be a significant challenge for the Executive team.
+A number of key initiatives continued during 2018 to tackle some key issues relating to people risk.
 The emerging talent strategy further advanced in 2018 with the continuation of the summer internship programme, apprenticeships and the graduate scheme.
 Further progress in strengthening the talent profile and senior level succession planning has been made during 2018, although ongoing structural changes will impact on succession strength.
 If Senior Executives or management leave earlier than planned, the Group may struggle to replace them with appropriate and sufficiently skilled candidates in a timely fashion, exposing the Group to operational disruption and potential delay in essential activities necessary for the Plan to be successfully delivered.
 Liquidity and funding risk There are inherent risks concerning liquidity, particularly if the availability of traditional sources of funding such as Retail deposits becomes limited and/or becomes more expensive and if liquidity cannot be deployed as required.
-This may have an adverse effect on business, profitability and the ability to meet liabilities as they fall due.
-The liquidity position is well managed and the experience of previous stress events allows a good understanding of the real impact of a stress event on the liquidity Risks associated with wholesale market access and volatility are also faced. positions.
+This may have an adverse effect on business, profitability and the ability to meet liabilities as they fall due. managed and the experience of Risks associated with wholesale market access and volatility are also faced. positions.
 Liquidity and funding risk is managed primarily with respect to the Bank's Liquidity Risk Appetite and LCR across a 5 year Financial Planning horizon.